jinalshah/devops-images/docs/reading-the-docs.md

 cd /srv
 ```

-Server the Documents so that they are accessible from your Host Machine:
+Serve the Documents so that they are accessible from your Host Machine:

 ```bash
 mkdocs serve -a 0.0.0.0:8000